SakiiR/JSProject/README.md

 ## Dependency

-The back project have to be running to make the front work.
+The back project have to be live to make the front work.

 The front is using a proxy pass to communicate with the back.